-Students take online route to earn & learn
+Students take online route to earn and learn

 An article in ET Wealth, talks about how students are taking up online jobs to earn and learn; along with inputs from Neeti Sharma.

 Studying, making money and gaining experience, all at once.
 With a world of jobs and business opportunities opening up online, a number of students are earning and learning simultaneously.

 Three years ago, while pursuing a bachelor’s degree, Pune resident Gaurav Jaju, 26, taught science to students at home to earn some money.
 The experience helped.
 Now doing a master’s degree in pharmacy, Jaju conducts online lectures for students in his free time.
 He is registered on a site, through which students and their parents contact him for lessons.
 Not only is he gaining valuable teaching experience, he earns up to Rs 15,000 a month in this manner.

 Mumbai-based management student Tito Idicula, 26, also realised the earning potential of online opportunities early.
 In 2015, while pursuing his postgraduation, he skipped the chance to do an internship and instead co-founded an edu-tech firm, Programming Hub, with like-minded friends.
 The startup provides a one-stop solution for learning programming languages.